 Much of the budgeting work is done in appropriations committees, with the extensive assistance of fiscal staff.
 Committees are broken into subcommittees that are assigned a number of state agencies with related purposes.
 Committees are chaired by members of the majority party in the chamber; they also have more members from the majority party than the minority.
 During the first part of the legislative session the subcommittees and their staff review agency requests, meet with agency heads and develop preliminary budget levels for each agency.

 Appropriations bills must be approved by both chambers of the Legislature.
 Since the chambers have different concerns and may respond to different constituents, they rarely agree on budgets at first.
 In recent years, budgets have been negotiated by a small group of leaders and staff from the Legislature and Executive branch, leading to the announcement of a budget agreement during the final weeks or days of session.
 Once an agreement is reached, an omnibus budget bill, known as the General Appropriations (GA) bill, is quickly filed and then heard in conference committee and on the floor of the two chambers.
 The GA bill provides lump-sum amounts to agencies and typically provides little or no direction on how agencies should allocate funds or absorb funding reductions.
 Where the GA bill includes additional funds to pay for increased services or pay raises, legislative direction may be provided in legislation or specified in spreadsheets or press releases accompanying the budget.
-Passage of the budget is typically often contingent on legislative approval of bills that will yield additional Money received by a government entity.... to ensure that the budget is balanced.
+Passage of the budget is typically often contingent on legislative approval of bills that will yield additional revenue to ensure that the budget is balanced.